Hip-hop fashion: Influence

 As music played a significant role in the way people dressed during the 1990s, many celebrities were known as fashion icons, especially rappers.
 Legendary rapper, Tupac, was not only known for his resonating lyrics, but also his timeless style.
 He was seen as a trend setter during that period.
 His signature, classic style were bandanas paired with baggy overalls or Red Wings jersey.
 In return, he made bandanas into an iconic headwear accessory.
-Today, his fashion influences has taught society to be more acceptable towards different styles as well as inspired fashion designers from all over the world to be innovative towards their designs.
-Furthermore, Snoop Dogg's has influenced people that with pride comes with confidence, which is the key of feeling comfortable and looking good in your individual fashion style.
+Today, Snoop Dogg's fashion influence has taught society to be more accepting of different styles and has inspired fashion designers from all over the world to be innovative in their designs.
+Furthermore, Snoop Dogg's influence has taught people that confidence comes with pride, which is the key to feeling comfortable and looking good in your individual fashion style.

 Moreover, hip hop has also adopted and then transformed traditional or "old world" luxury symbols and made them modern-day, "cool" commodities.
 Rapper LL Cool J wore a Kangol hat back in the 1980s, when few Americans knew anything about the European hat maker, but its association with hip hop would invigorate the brand.
 In 2003, London-based Kangol acknowledged the popularity given its sixty-year-old brand by a young LL Cool J in 1983.